Yellow Claw (DJs): Career

 On 31 March 2017, Yellow Claw released their second studio album called Los Amsterdam.
 The album's included several hit songs such as "Light Years" featuring Rochelle, "City On Lockdown" featuring Lil Debbie and Juicy J, "Good Day" features DJ Snake & Elliphant, "Hold on to Me" featuring GTA.
 The album released under the Mad Decent Label.

 In July 2017, Yellow Claw performed on the Mainstage of Tomorrowland 2017.
 This marked their first ever time as an act on the Mainstage.

 They released their third studio album, New Blood, on 22 June 2018.
 The album features collaborations with a range of producers and singers including San Holo, DJ Snake, ASAP Ferg while comprising singles "Summertime", "Crash This Party", "Bittersweet", "Fake Chanel", "To The Max", "Public Enemy", and "Waiting".

 On 12 July 2019, Yellow Claw released their single "Get Up" featuring KIDDO, the song was released under the Roc Nation label although they hadn't signed with the label at the time.
 In August 2019, Yellow Claw officially signed to Roc Nation, followed by the release of their new single "Baila Conmigo" featuring Saweetie, Inna, and Jenn Morel.

 On 31 January 2020, Yellow Claw released their fourth studio album called Never Dies.
 The album released under the Roc Nation Label.

+On 27 February 2026, over six years after their previous album, Yellow Claw released their fifth studio album, 'Jesus Loves Trap Music'.
+This release marks their second studio album under their independent label, Barong Family, following the release of 'New Blood' in 2018.